Breaking boundaries: extending the orbit-averaged Fokker-Planck equation inside the loss cone

-The applications of the sink term are not restricted to 2D problems, but extend to the simpler ergodic Fokker-Planck equation -- a 1D evolution equation for ergodic distribution functions mostly used to study quasi-relaxed profiles \citep{bahcallStarDistributionMassive1977,linialStellarDistributionsSupermassive2022,romEnergyFluxParticle2023}, that can estimate time dependent loss cone rates assuming istantaneous relaxation in angular momentum \citep[e.g. with \textsc{PhaseFlow}:][]{vasilievNewFokkerPlanckApproach2017}.
-The sink term can account for the depletion of orbits with semimajor axis comparable to or smaller than $r_\LC$, that can be useful when considering stellar components with very different loss cone radii (e.g. stellar binaries and stars).
-Depending on $r_\LC$, the sink term $\propto -1/T_r$ will deplete stars inside the loss cone on the expected timescale.
+In the time-dependent problem, the sink term can be included in the ergodic Fokker-Planck equation.
+This is a 1D evolution equation for ergodic DFs mostly used to study quasi-relaxed profiles \citep{bahcallStarDistributionMassive1977,linialStellarDistributionsSupermassive2022,romEnergyFluxParticle2023}, which can estimate time-dependent loss cone rates assuming instantaneous relaxation in angular momentum \citep[e.g. in \textsc{PhaseFlow}:][]{vasilievNewFokkerPlanckApproach2017}.
+The sink term can account for the depletion of orbits with semimajor axis comparable to or smaller than $r_\LC$, as happens when stellar components have different loss cone radii (e.g. stellar binaries and stars).
+Depending on $r_\LC$, the sink term $\propto -1/P$ will deplete stars inside the loss cone on the expected timescale.

 Eq.~\eqref{eq:2D_eq_sinkterm} is derived for a population of identical stars.
-However, it is immediately extended to an arbitrary number of stellar components: each of them will evolve according to a formally identical equation, and the argument of the $\Theta$ will change according to the loss cone process of that component.
+However, it is easily extended to an arbitrary number of stellar components: each of them will evolve according to a formally identical equation, and the argument of the $\Theta$ will change based on the loss cone process of that component.

-The simple form and the simple physical model of the sink term allows for loss cone theory to be complemented with additional physics, maintaining the Fokker-Planck approach.
-This includes phenomena that might explain the population of TDEs currently observed, envisioning the possibility of testing in time a more complex and realistic model for the relaxation of galactic nuclei, with a consequent deeper understanding of the process.
+We remark that the diffusion of loss cone orbits depends on time and on the radial phase, and cannot be captured exactly with either the steady-state ($\partial_t f$=0) or the orbit-average ($\partial_\tau f$=0) assumption.
+The application of the OAFPE to realistic galaxies is not immediate, because of the possibility of radial-dependent effects induced by the environment or by axi-symmetry (e.g. chaotic behaviour in the galactic outskirts \cite{holley-bockelmannFullLossCone2006,lezhninTIDALDISRUPTIONRATES2016} and the presence of gas and disk-like structures in the inner region \cite{panFormationRateExtreme2021,roznerStellarDistributionsSupermassive2025}), even though the rate of TDEs might be weakly affected for $M_\bullet \lesssim 10^7 M_\odot$ \citep{vasilievLossconeProblemAxisymmetric2013, vasilievRatesCaptureStars2014}.